What is a MarTech Stack?

 Project management

-Project management tools are a helpful element in planning, organising and managing marketing projects.
-MarTech tools such as Trello or Asana, for example, make it easy to maintain an overview in everyday project work and also not to lose sight of the efficiency of processes and projects.
+Project management tools are a helpful element in planning, organizing and managing marketing projects.
+MarTech tools such as Trello or Asana make it easy to maintain an overview in day-to-day project work and also not to lose sight of the efficiency of processes and projects.

 Social media marketing